Caymanian Internship Program

 Janessa Prendergast joined us in the summer of 2015, and returned the following summer to join our returning divers.
 In the summer of 2017, Jaeda Kirchman joined the program for the first time, and Keanu Oliver returned to join his reunion group.

-We source our interns from Clifton Hunter High School on the East End, and are grateful for the support we receive for our Cayman Internship Program.
-We look forward to having two new interns join us in the summer of 2018, and working with all of our interns as members of the Stay-Focused family.
+We source our interns from Clifton Hunter High School and John Gray High School.
+We look forward to having one intern from each school join us in the summer of 2018, and working with all of our interns as members of the Stay-Focused family.

 “Learning how to dive for me was at first exciting, and also very new, as I’m used to being on land.
 But the moment I was in the water, I loved it.
 I also learned a lot about the underwater world of the ocean.”